apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Now, when we edit a person, we'll see a new `Job` field in the dialog box.
-In that field, we can start typing the name of a job already in the system and select it.
-Or, we can click the "Browse" button to select a job or even create a brand new one on the fly.
+Now, when you edit a person, you see a new `Job` field in the dialog box.
+In that field, you can start typing the name of a job already in the system and select it.
+Or, you can click the "Browse" button to select a job or even create a brand new one on the fly.

 ### Displaying joined pieces

-Now we have a join between each person and their job.
-But how do we display the job?
+Now you have a join between each person and their job.
+But how do you display the job?

 Here's what that looks like in `lib/modules/people/views/show.html`: